Botanical name: Sambucus nigra (this is the common blackish-blue variety).

-Elderberries have been shown by scientific studies to cure the common flu.
+It cures the common flu.
 This is more effective when made into a syrup or wine with other anti-bacterial spices like ginger and turmeric.
 Antiviral components of elderberry fruit extract were tested and found to effectively inhibit Human Influenza A (H1N1 virus) in vitro, possibly by blocking the ability of the virus to infect host cells.

 Manages Infections - Can be used in a range of infections.

 Khantya - Good for the voice, sore throats, anti-inflammatory, good for udana vata and avalambaka kapha.